 (Hmm….
 I could almost be writing this about immigration today!
 But I digress… back to finding the truth in my family tree…)

-(And then my dad, the child of that family, married my mother, a child from a family that everyone assumed was only full of Eastern European immigrants.
-The horror!)
+And then, imagine the scandal when the child of that family, married my mother, a child from a family that everyone assumed was only full of poor Eastern European immigrants.

 DNA can help you find your family tree’s truth